 The first of these techniques is that a card play is not tried if another equal card has already been checked.
-An example of this would be if a player has both the jack and queen of diamonds; only one needs to intents and purposes equal-valued.
+An example of this would be if a player has both the jack and queen of diamonds; only one needs to or her own experience with the game.
+Thesebe checked because the cards are for all intents and purposes equal-valued.
 Another example would be if a player had both the ten and the queen of diamonds and the jack had already been played.
 This technique can never change the end trick value because the moves that it avoid playing are easily proven to yield exactly the same result as at least one other move the player can make.